sanchezzzhak/Socialist/docs/sample_controller.md

-This is an example of processing callback from social networking + authorization and registration
+This is an example LARAVL 4.1 of processing callback from social networking + authorization and registration

 cmd(bash)
 php artisan controller:make SocialistController